 Crédit photo : Alain LANGLOIS

 Born in 1980, Pierre-Yves Plat started to play Classical piano when he was five-years-old with Marie-Claude Legrand.
-His personality and his inborn sense of rhythm led him to play boogie, ragtime and stride, and later on to create his own compositions thanks to the influence of several artists, including Edourad Ferlet (he received the Berklee jazz performance award in 1992) and Fabrice Fleury (also known under “le Chopin du Boogie-woogie”).
+His personality and his inborn sense of rhythm led him to play boogie, ragtime and stride, and later on to create his own compositions thanks to the influence of several artists, including Edouard Ferlet (he received the Berklee jazz performance award in 1992) and Fabrice Eulry (also known under “le Chopin du Boogie-woogie”).

 In 1996, on Fabrice Eurly’s instigation, he recorded his first ragtime disc and began performing on stage.
 Since then he has played in several halls, both in Paris and all over France, and regularly plays at blues, ragtime and Boogie-Woogie festivals.
 While in Paris he performed on different stages and in different jazz clubs such as: “Le Petit Journal Saint-Michel”, “Le Petit Journal Montparnasse”, “Lattitude Jazz club”, etc.).
 He also delighted clients with his piano at the Four Seasons Hotel George V in Paris.